 Majors and Minors

-Each year, over 120 students graduate with a Bachelor of Arts Degree from Purdue's undergraduate program in Communication.
 Purdue's Brian Lamb School of Communication has long been regarded as one of the finest communication schools in the country with a strong commitment to undergraduate students.
 Because of this dedication to insure the best education possible, the school is enforcing a

 All undergraduates begin their studies as pre-communication students and remain in this "major" until completion of the prerequisite courses.
 No other communication class except COM 100 or COM 114 may be taken until students are admitted as a communication major.